-RECOMM ENDED BOOKS

-Sr. no. Name Author(s) Publisher

-1 Compilers Principles, Techniques, A.V.Aho, Pearson Education

-& Tools R.Sethi&J.D.Ullman

-2 Engineering a Compiler Keith Cooper and Morgan-Kaufman

-Linda Torczon, Publishers

-3 Crafting a compiler C. Fischer and R. Benjamin Cummings

-LeBlanc 100

-4 Modern Compiler Implementation Andrew W. Appel Cambridge

-in Java University Press

-5 Compiler Construction Principles Kenneth C. Louden Kenneth C. Louden

-and Practice 1241
+Sr. no. Name Author(s) Publisher 1 Compilers Principles, Techniques, A.V.Aho, Pearson Education & Tools R.Sethi&J.D.Ullman 2 Engineering a Compiler Keith Cooper and Morgan-Kaufman Linda Torczon, Publishers 3 Crafting a compiler C. Fischer and R. Benjamin Cummings LeBlanc (D) 4 Modern Compiler Implementation in Java Andrew W. Appel Cambridge University Press 5 Compiler Construction Principles Kenneth C. Louden Kenneth C. Louden and Practice 1 1 1 1 1 1 EM3 13

 Course Code CSE348

 Course Title Digital Marketing

 Type of Course PE

 LTP 300

 Credits 3

 Course Prerequisites Nil

-Course Objective The main objective of this course is to provide learners with the knowledge of

-business advantages of the digital marketing and its importance for marketing

-success; to develop a digital marketing plan; to make SWOT analysis; to define a

-target group; to get introduced to various digital channels, their advantages and

-ways of integration;
+Course Objective The main objective of this course is to provide learners with the knowledge of business advantages of the digital marketing and its importance for marketing success; to develop a digital marketing plan; to make SWOT analysis; to define a target group; to get introduced to various digital channels, their advantages and ways of integration;

-Course Outcomes The learner will be able to-

-1. Identify the importance of the digital marketing for marketing success,

-2. Manage customer relationships across all digital channels and build better

-customer relationships,

-3. Create a digital marketing plan, starting from the SWOT analysis and

-defining a target group, then identifying digital channels, their advantages

-and limitations.

-4. Perceiving ways of their integration taking into consideration the available

-budget.
+Course Outcomes The learner will be able to- Identify the importance of the digital marketing for marketing success, Manage customer relationships across all digital channels and build better customer relationships, Create a digital marketing plan, starting from the SWOT analysis and defining a target group, then identifying digital channels, their advantages and limitations.
+Perceiving ways of their integration taking into consideration the available budget.